تعداد نشریات | 20 |

 چکیده | ||

-Abstract Objective: The increasing trend of pedestrian collisions reflects the ineffective identification and prevention of the contributing factors to these incidents.
-Leveraging the experiences of local traffic experts can provide valuable insights into pinpointing the associated risk factors.
-This study aimed to elucidate the experiences of experts regarding the factors influencing pedestrian collisions in Iran.
-Methods: A qualitative study was conducted utilizing conventional content analysis with an inductive approach from 2023 to 2024.
-A total of 26 experts were purposefully selected from across Iran.
-Data were collected through individual face-to-face interviews, guided by a semi-structured interview guideline developed by a panel of experts containing open-ended questions.
-All stages of data analysis were performed manually using the Graneheim and Lundman approach (2004).
-To ensure trustworthiness, four strategies proposed by Lincoln and Guba were also employed.
-Results: The results revealed two main categories: direct factors and underlying factors, with nine subcategories.
-The category of direct factors encompassed five subcategories including driver, pedestrian, road and streets, vehicle, and geographic factors, all of which directly influence pedestrian road traffic collision.
-The category of underlying factors included four subcategories; governance factors, social determinants, cultural conditions, and economic status.
-Conclusions: The findings showed what set of risk factors are associated with pedestrian collision according to experts’ experiences.
-We recommend future qualitative studies to investigate in-depth the high-risk behaviors of pedestrians and drivers.
-These findings also suggest the utility of systematic review studies on the strategies that developing and successful countries have used so far to prevent or reduce pedestrian collisions. | ||
+Objectives: This study aimed to explore experts’ perspectives on the factors influencing pedestrian traffic collisions in Iran.
+Methods: This qualitative study was conducted using conventional content analysis with an inductive approach from September 2023 to March 2024.
+Twenty-six experts were purposefully selected from across Iran.
+Data were collected through individual face-to-face interviews, guided by a semi-structured interview, developed by a panel of experts and contained open-ended questions.
+Data analysis was performed manually using the Graneheim and Lundman approach (2004).
+To ensure trustworthiness, four strategies proposed by Lincoln and Guba were employed.
+Results: The results revealed two main categories: direct factors and underlying factors, comprising nine subcategories.
+Direct factors included five subcategories: driver, pedestrian, roads and streets, vehicle, and geographic factors.
+Underlying factors included four subcategories: governance factors, social determinants, cultural conditions, and economic status.
+Conclusion: The study identified key risk factors associated with pedestrian collisions according to experts’ experiences.
+We recommend further qualitative studies to explore high-risk behaviors among pedestrians and drivers in depth.
+Additionally, systematic reviews should examine strategies employed by developing and successful countries to prevent or reduce pedestrian collisions. | ||

 کلیدواژهها | ||